tiffbouchard/shopify-ecommerce/README.md

 > OJOS is currently preparing for product drops and public release, current content is still placeholder

-This was my first eCommerce project and while it may not be perfect, I learned a lot, took on many challenges  and will continue to improve it.

 <!--- I think being able to give these individuals the ability to showcase their unique ideas is what propels our society towards something great.--->

-- Worked closely with client think up design and functionality needed
-- Used figma to gain feedback on designs through comments

 ### Learning Outcomes
 During the process of desiging and building this project, I learned a lot.
 Specifically...